phac-nml/irida/doc/_includes/tutorials/common/creating-a-user-account.md

 On successfully creating a new user account, you will see the user details that you entered:

 ![User details page.]({{ site.baseurl }}/images/tutorials/common/users/user-details-page.png)

+**Note**: During new user creation, all prior announcements older than one month will be marked as read.
+The new user should not be spammed with historical irrelevant announcements.